-The JPB's forecasted substantial completion date for the BBII contract in the MPS February update is October 22, 2022.
-JPB is working with BBII to improve progress on both signal system which lags behind baseline productivity level, and traction power facilities which continue to progress at a slow rate.
+The JPB's forecasted electrification substantial completion date for the BBII contract in the MPS March update did not change.
+JPB is working with BBII to improve progress on both the signals system, which lags behind baseline productivity level, and traction power facilities, which continue to progress at a slow rate.

-The forecasted revenue service date (RSD) is now December 06, 2022.
-However, this date is subject to change in the future upon concluding the mediation process between JPB and BBII.
+The forecasted revenue service date (RSD) is now December 9, 2022.
+However, this date is subject to change in the future upon conclusion of the mediation process between JPB and BBII.